Peter Hudson: Honours and achievements

-Post VFL
+Post-VFL career

 Hudson coached and played for Glenorchy Football Club in the TFL in 1975 and 1976, taking them to a premiership in his first year.
 Following his second return from the VFL, in 1978 he once again played for Glenorchy, kicking 153 goals and winning the highest individual honour in the TFL, the William Leitch Medal.
 In the next season he again topped the goalkicking with 179 goals, winning his second William Leitch medal.
 He retired as a player at the end of the season.
 He coached Hobart in the TFL in 1986–1987 for consecutive unsuccessful finals campaigns.

 In 1979, he was made a Member of the Order of Australia (AM) in the Australia Day Honours, for services to Australian football.

 He was inducted into the Australian Football Hall of Fame in 1996 and elevated to "Legend" status in 1999.
 His citation reads: "A freakish full-forward who just kept accumulating goals.
 Made brilliant use of the body, was deadly accurate and had an amazing ability to read the play.
 Holds the best goals per game average (5.59) in VFL/AFL history and in 1971 matched Bob Pratt's record for most goals in a season with 150."

 Hudson is well respected for his business acumen.
 Since retirement he has had a stint as the Chief Executive Officer at Hawthorn and St Kilda.
 Currently he is a senior executive of insurance giant Bupa.

 Hudson was inducted into the Sport Australia Hall of Fame in 2001.